Conquering the Daylight Saving Time Change - Secrets of a Former Night Owl

 Gives a lift without overstimulating, aids mental focus & is linked to boosting creativity as well as emotional calm.
 Contains minimal caffeine levels, so it won’t overstimulate.
 Our Jasmine Oasis is different from other jasmine teas because it has a high proportion of fresh jasmine flowers combined with an especially soothing green tea.
 It is low in caffeine, but leaves you feeling mentally & physically refreshed.
 I drink 1–2 cups daily for the first week or two of the time change.
 It is perfect as a mid-morning or mid-afternoon pick me up.
-Drink it when you're looking for some added energy, & when you might otherwise be tempted to reach for caffeine, sugar, or both.
+Drink it when you're looking for some added energy, & when you might otherwise be tempted to reach for highly caffeinated beverages, sugar, or both.

 This triple action powerhouse can help:

 - Counteract brain fog & fatigue caused by the time change.
 The refreshing scent is so intensely icy that it helps clear the cobwebs & the green tea is associated with boosting creativity & mental function.

 - Promote sinus health & boost immune response to spring colds & flu (inflamed sinuses can worsen allergies & colds & flu).

 Drink 2–3 cups ALLERGY & HAY FEVER DEFENSE TEA throughout the day, starting with the time change.
 Keep going through allergy season if you suffer from sinus issues or seasonal allergies—it contains herbs & green tea which are associated with preventing & reducing symptoms.
 Studies indicate the benefits of these ingredients are further enhanced if you drink them before as well as when the season hits.

 Apply Allergy & Hay Fever Roll-On over temples & under nostrils for mental clarity & refreshment throughout the day, whenever you need it.
 It contains essential oils linked to respiratory, anti-allergy & anti-viral & anti-bacterial benefits.